 Agricultural Power and Equipment is an applied course in agricultural engineering with special emphasis on laboratory activities involving small engines, tractors, and agricultural equipment.
 The standards in this course address navigation, maintenance, repair, and overhaul of electrical motors, hydraulic systems, and fuel powered engines as well as exploration of a wide range of careers in Page 2 agricultural mechanics.
 Upon completion of this course, proficient students will be able to pursue advanced training in agricultural engineering and related fields at a post-secondary institution.
-Offered on alternating years.
-Course will NOT be available for the 2022-23 school year.

-WORK-BASED LEARNING - Course # C25H16 2 Credit: 12th
+WORK-BASED LEARNING - Course # C25H16 2 Credits: 11th, 12th